Hedgemon4/PCGML-Warm-Up-Assignment/README.md

 # PCGML WarmUp Assignment - Balanced Monster Generation

+## Write Up Location

+- My write-up and generated content is located [here](generated_content/policy_network_100_points).
+- I generated some other content that you can look at if you want, but it is unlabeled.
+It is located in the [generated content](generated_content) folder.

 ## Running Modified Tabular Code

 - The original code for the example is located in the original code folder.